shubhgarg1712/student-marks-analysis/README.md

-Student Performance Analysis & Outlier Detection Student marks analysis and outlier detection using Python, NumPy and Pandas
+# 📊 Student Performance Analysis & Outlier Detection

+This project analyzes student marks using Python, NumPy, and Pandas.
 # 📊 Student Performance Analysis & Outlier Detection

 This project analyzes student marks using **Python, NumPy, and Pandas**.